exoclam/Clairvoyance/README.md

 [Click here for a look at the hybrid ANN architecture, from Kipping & Lam 2016.](HybridANN.png)

 ##Usage
-[Click here](clairvoyance.py) to use a 2-D interpolant that takes in the radius of a planet, its orbital period, and the number of planets in its system with period less than 13.7 days.
+Suppose you have detected a system of 2 transiting planets with periods less than 13.7 days.
+[Clairvoyance](clairvoyance.py) is a simple 2-D interpolant that takes in the radius of a planet, its orbital period, and the number of planets in its system with period less than 13.7 days.
+In order to predict the probability of additional transiters in this system with period greater than 13.7 days, clone or download this repository.
 On a command line, type: python clairvoyance.py -n=N_inner -r=Radius -p=Period, where the latter three arguments are the eponymous planet features.
-For example:
+For example, after cloning Clairvoyance:
 ```
 python clairvoyance.py -n=2 -r=4.214 -p=0.878
 >> Clairvoyance predicts a 0.088662 percent probability of additional transiting planets with P > 13.7 days.